javieracevedo/meshell/README.md

 ## About

-Second re-write of a variant of the UNIX shell to learn C, process management, pipes, and redirects.
-This is a project from an Operative System book I'm reading called: Operating Systems: Three Easy Pieces (OSTEP).
+This project is a second rewrite of a custom UNIX-like shell, developed as a hands-on exercise while studying "Operating Systems: Three Easy Pieces" (OSTEP).
+The primary goal is to deepen my understanding of C programming, process management, pipes, and redirection in a UNIX environment.

 ## Getting Started